josephhklier/josephLatin/temporal-clauses.md

 4.a. past
 b. subjunctive
 c. imperfect **Check the stem of this verb.
-Does it look like the present infinitive?**
+Does it look like the present infinitive?** This one is troubling me, is it an antecedent?
 d. earlier